As TV audiences become more genre-savvy, tropes like The Smurfette Principle

 (though those positions will usually be filled by a female).
 It also acts as a happy medium for writers who want the group to seem "equal", but don't want the show to be mistaken as "for girls".
 (Note that having a mostly male team is still perfectly unisex.

 Also note that while two girls in a Five-Man Band

-are where they're the most common, they're also seen in groups of 6-8 as well (rarely ever in groups of 4, because then the split would actually be even
+are where they're the most common, they're also seen in groups of 6-8 as well (though not in teams of 4, because then the split would actually be even

 ).
 If it's two girls and one guy then it's Two Girls and a Guy

 , which is usually only present in female-targeted shows.
 This trope is about two females in unisex or male-targeted shows.